3.2 Stormwater Management Design

 - The designer is strongly encouraged to integrate aesthetically pleasing landscape design into SMP design.

-An Operations and Maintenance (O&M) Agreement, discussed in detail in Section 6.1.2, is a required component of the Stormwater Regulations.
+An O&M Agreement, discussed in detail in Section 6.1.2, is a required component of the Stormwater Regulations and Stormwater Grant-funded Stormwater Retrofits.
 Decisions made in the design phase can affect operations and maintenance and can extend the design life of stormwater facilities.
 Key factors to consider are ownership, access, maintenance tasks, and frequency.

 Designing to Minimize Maintenance